Sol Kerzner: Later career

-Controversies, collusion and apartheid involvement
+Corruption, collusion and apartheid involvement

-In 1984, Kerzner made a deal with Leslie Young, the Minister of Finance for the bantustan of Bophutatswana, that any investments by his company, Sun International, that had the effect of advertising apartheid abroad, would be tax-deductible.
+In 1984, Kerzner made a deal with Leslie Young, the Minister of Finance for the bantustan of Bophutatswana, that any investments by his company, Sun International, that had the effect of advertising apartheid abroad would be tax-deductible.
 Sun International paid next to no money for taxes in South Africa due to tax breaks.

-In 1987, an agreement between Young and Kerzner stated that 90% of taxes from entertainers in Bophutatswana would go back to Sun International, with any entertainer making more than R26,000 having to pay half their income to Bophutatswana.
+In 1987, Young and Kerzner made an agreement that 90% of taxes from entertainers in Bophutatswana would go to Sun International, with any entertainer making more than R26,000 having to pay half their income to Bophutatswana.

-In 1990, Kerzner was found to have paid R5 million to the Transkeian Chief George Matanzima for gaming licenses, R2 million of which was said to be a bribe.
+In 1990, Kerzner was found to have paid R5 million to Transkeian Chief George Matanzima for gaming licenses, R2 million of which was said to be a bribe.
 The case surrounding this was dropped in 1997.

 In 1997, Alan Greenblo was banned from publishing a biography on Kerzner, Kerzner - Unauthorized.
-While Kerzner wanted sections of the book to be removed, Witwatersrand Judge Monas Flemming banned it.
+Kerzner wanted sections of the book to be removed, but Witwatersrand Judge Monas Flemming banned it.
 Sections of the book were published in Noseweek the same year.

-Kerzner was a contact listed in Jeffrey Epstein's "little black book", which gained attention following the conviction and death of Epstein, who was a convicted sex offender.
+Kerzner was a contact listed in Jeffrey Epstein's "little black book", which gained attention after the death of Epstein, a convicted sex offender.

 Personal life

 Kerzner was married four times.
-His first wife was Maureen Adler and together they had three children: Butch Kerzner, Andrea Kerzner and Beverly Kerzner Mace.
+His first wife was Maureen Adler.
+They had three children: Butch Kerzner, Andrea Kerzner and Beverly Kerzner Mace.
 His second wife was Shirley Bestbier; they had two children: Brandon Kerzner and Chantal Kerzner Sweeney.
-She later committed suicide soon after the birth of her second child.
+She died by suicide soon after her second child's birth.

 His marriage to his third wife, Miss World 1974 Anneline Kriel, ended in divorce after five years.
-During a lengthy period in the 1990s, he dated the model Christina Estrada and got engaged, but never married her.
-He married his fourth wife, Heather Murphy in 2000 and they divorced in 2011.
+In the 1990s, he was engaged to model Christina Estrada and got engaged, but they did not marry.
+He married his fourth wife, Heather Murphy, in 2000, and they divorced in 2011.

-Kerzner's son, Howard "Butch" Kerzner died on 11 October 2006 when the helicopter he was travelling in crashed near Sosua, in the Puerto Plata province of the Dominican Republic.
+Kerzner's son, Howard "Butch" Kerzner died on 11 October 2006 when the helicopter he was traveling in crashed near Sosua, in the Dominican Republic.
 He left behind his wife, Vanessa Kerzner, and two children Tai and Kailin.
 Sol Kerzner's daughter, Andrea, is the founder and CEO of Lalela, a charity dedicated to bringing the arts to at-risk youth in South Africa.

-Kerzner was awarded the Lifetime Achievement Award for his contributions to the industry during the International Hotel Investment Forum (IHIF) in March 2019.
+Kerzner was awarded the Lifetime Achievement Award for his contributions to the industry during the International Hotel Investment Forum (IHIF) in 2019.

-Kerzner was appointed an honorary Knight Commander of the Order of St Michael and St George, which allowed him to have the postnominal letters 'K.C.M.G.' after his name - but not the prenominal title of 'Sir' before his name, as he was not a citizen of a Commonwealth realm or the U.K. at the time of his honour being conferred.
+Kerzner was appointed an honorary Knight Commander of the Order of St Michael and St George, which allowed him to have the postnominal letters 'K.C.M.G.' after his name but not the prenominal title of 'Sir' before his name, as he was not a citizen of a Commonwealth realm or the U.K.